2teez/wc/README.md

 The `wc` rust program displays the number of bytes, characters, words, lines count available in the file or files given to it from the standard input.

-If no `flag` is provided with no filename.
-The program drops into the standard input `stdin`.
+If no `flag` is provided with no filename, the program drops into the standard input `stdin`.
 Then you can type in whatever you want, and when this is exited a temporary file `temp.txt` is created for the user.
 The user can then use `wc` to take several counts utilities that the `wc` provides.

 If only one file or more given, the progam displays all counts except for `number of characters` which is only avaliable via the flag `-c or --chars`.